-"subsidize family planning services which will lead to conception and childbirth, and declining to promote or encourage abortion."
+Section 1008 reflects Congress's "value judgment favoring childbirth over abortion, and ... implement[s] that judgment by the allocation of public funds."
+Maher v.
+Roe, 432 U.S. 464, 474 (1977).
+As such, Congress made the decision to "subsidize family planning services which will lead to conception and childbirth, and declining to promote or encourage abortion."
 Rust, 500 U.S. at 192-93 (quotations omitted).
-Contemporaneous evidence bolsters the plain text of § 1008 by showing that Congress understood that Title X funds were not to be used-directly or indirectly-to fund, aid, support, or encourage abortion.
+If more evidence beyond the plain text were necessary, contemporaneous evidence confirms the plain reading of § 1008 by showing that Congress understood that Title X funds were not to be used-directly or indirectly-to fund, aid, support, or encourage abortion.
 See, e.g., 116 Cong.
 Rec.
 37375 (Nov.
 16, 1970) (statement of Rep. Dingell) ("With the 'prohibition of abortion' amendment-title X, section 1008-the committee members clearly intend that abortion is not to be encouraged or promoted in any way through this legislation.") (emphasis added).
 HHS's 1988 regulations, as well as its 2019 Rule, were thus "designed to ensure that the limits of the [Title X] program are observed."
 See id. at 193.

-The strict financial and physical separation requirements of the 2019 Rule1 were not just permissible for the Agency to enact, they are required by the statute.2 Those requirements are necessary because, as the HHS recognizes, Section 1008 "prohibit[s]" the agency from "subsidiz[ing] abortion."
+The 2019 Rule's strict financial and physical separation requirements, see 84 Fed.
+Reg. at 7789 (providing a list of criteria for the Secretary to determine if a Title X project was physically and financially separate from abortion), were not just permissible for the Agency to enact, they are required by the statute.
+Those requirements are necessary because, as the HHS recognizes, Section 1008 "prohibit[s]" the agency from "subsidiz[ing] abortion."
 86 Fed.
 Reg. at 56150.
 Without them, the prohibitory language in § 1008 would be borderline meaningless.
 Any comingling of funds, staff, or other resources, of any degree, or achievement of economies of scale, violates § 1008.
 See, e.g., 84 Fed.
 Reg. at 7766 (commenters opposing strict separation requirements because they preclude abortion providers from achieving economies of scale).